noweverywhere/ruby_tick_tac_toe/README.md

 ## Design considerations

-I am used to developing in an environment where the business logic is several layers removed from the presentation layer.
+I am familiar with developing in an environment where the business logic is several layers removed from the presentation layer.
 Initially I was a bit disoriented thinking in this different environment.

 This implementation is not perfect, but I have to stop somewhere, right?
 If I spent more time on this I would like to create a Session class that interfaces with IO.
 It would pass messages back and forth between the player using a CLI and the Game instance.

 Right now it is not easy to test the Game class, because it expects inputs from $stdin and prints text to $stout.
-I am getting around this with DI (Dependency Inject), but it is not easily interoperable with other possible uses for the Game class such as putting this on a webserver that might return HTML and pass controller params into the Game class instances.
+I am getting around this with DI (Dependency Injection), but it is not easily interoperable with other possible uses for the Game class such as putting this on a webserver that might return HTML and pass controller params into the Game class instances.

 That Session class would look something  like this: